asjqkkkk/markdown_widget/README.md

 You can also customize the parsing rules for Markdown strings using `InlineSyntax` and `BlockSyntax`, and generate new tags.

-You can refer to the usage of `SpanNodeGeneratorWithTag` in [video.dart](https://github.com/asjqkkkk/markdown_widget/blob/1d549fd5c2d6b0172281d8bb66e367654b9d60f0/example/lib/markdown_custom/video.dart) for an example.
+You can refer to [this issue](https://github.com/asjqkkkk/markdown_widget/issues/79) to learn how to implement a custom tag.

 If you have any good ideas or suggestions, or have any issues using this package, please feel free to [open a pull request or issue](https://github.com/asjqkkkk/markdown_widget).